 A number of Dutch things converged for me when writing this post.
 Whenever I think about the parable of the Laborers in the Vineyard, the Bible story for this Septuagesima Sunday, or the third Sunday before Lent, I see the windows of my 3rd or 4th grade classroom.* I also have to think of my late grandfather reading this story from the Bible.
 Quickly summarized, this story is: A landlord pays all his laborers equally, no matter how many hours they worked.
 Those that worked all day object.

-My favorite recording of cantata 144 Nimm, was dein ist, und gehe hin turns out to have two connections to my home country: It was recorded there (in the pretty town of Naarden), during the Bach Pilgrimage tour of Gardiner/English Baroque Soloists, and it features Dutch singer Wilke te Brummelstoete as alto soloist.
+My favorite recording of cantata 144 Nimm, was dein ist, und gehe hin (first performed on Sunday February 6, 1724) turns out to have two connections to my home country: It was recorded in the Grote Kerk in Naarden, during the Bach Pilgrimage tour of Gardiner/English Baroque Soloists, and it features Dutch singer Wilke te Brummelstoete as alto soloist.
 Counter-tenor fan that I am, I can safely state that I will mention no more than a handful of female altos on this blog each year, so this is pretty special.

 Soloists: Miah Persson, soprano; Wilke te Brummelstroete, alto;